ZenWave360/zenwave-playground/examples/modulith-klinical-tool-jpa/README.md

 # Clinical Tool - Modulith

-> Working in progress...
-As of now this repo only contains the code generated from ZenWave Models (about 80% of the final application).

 See https://www.zenwave360.io/docs/examples/ddd-examples/modulith-klinical-tool-jpa/ for detailed steps about how this Modular Monolith was designed and implemented.

 This is a modular monolith clinical management system built with Spring Boot and ZenWave SDK.
 The application demonstrates Domain-Driven Design principles with multiple bounded contexts organized as modules.